What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 Sensitive Skin or Beginners:

-• Extend recovery to 3 nights if needed
+• Extend soothing to 3 nights if needed

 • Start with low concentrations of acids and retinoids